-Challenge 1.1.3 also contained 20 binaries isolated in frequency space between 0.5 mHz and 10 mHz.
-In this challenge, all binaries were drawn from the simulation and all parameters were blind.
-Five groups submitted entries, although the UTB group again only provided frequency and sky location.
+only provided frequency and sky location.
 The UTB group successfully identified 14 of the 20 binaries.
-The performance of the other four entries is given in table 5.
-The sky locations returned by each group are compared with the source positions in figure 1.
+The performance of the other four entries are given in Table 5.
+The sky locations returned by each group are compared with the source positions in Figure 1.